Indigenous Education Strategy Newsletter - Issue 6

 Establish employment and professional development arrangements for assistant teachers consistent with those of other staff

-• Assistant Teacher standards have been developed and feedback received through consultation with key stakeholders has been integrated into the draft standards.
-Approval for standards will be sought by Department of Education Executive Board in December 2015.
+- Assistant Teacher standards have been developed and feedback received through consultation with key stakeholders has been integrated into the draft standards.
+Approval for standards will be sought by the department's Executive Board in December 2015.

 Strengthen principals’ skills for working in very remote schools, including cultural competency training, mentoring and coaching